PTC-Academic/LEGO-Spatial-Computing-Project/5-FFT-Activity.md

       - Click “Add a base” to start creating a database.
 Choose the “Start from scratch” option and give the base a name
    - Once you have made your own Airtable account, you should configure your Table to look exactly like the one below:
    ## ![Airtable Configuration](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/images/5-image010.png)
-   - **IMPORTANT:** For your table, it should be called Table1 as default (if there is a space, right click and edit the name to say "Table1").
-Additionally, you should only have two columns, one titled **Variables** (plural) and the other **Value** (singular).
-Underneath the **Variables** column, please write **magnitudes** and below that, write **frequencies**.
+   - **IMPORTANT:** The table must be named **Table1** (if there is a space, edit the name to remove the space so that it reads "Table1").
+   - Additionally, you should only have two columns, one titled **Variables** (plural) and the other **Value** (singular).
+Underneath the **Variables** column,  write **magnitudes** and below that, write **frequencies**.
 (See image above for reference).
-2. The next step is to find your API Key and BaseID of your Airtable.
-This can be found by clicking the **HELP** button at the top right of your Airtable and then selecting **API Documentation**.
+2. The next step is to find the API Key and BaseID of the Airtable database.
+This can be found by clicking the **HELP** button at the top right of Airtable and then selecting **API Documentation**.
 In this documentation, there should be a toggle to show your API key in the top right.
 Once you have located your information, we can transfer this to the Spatial Toolbox.
    - Within your Spatial Toolbox folder (either SpatialToolbox-Mac-Interns or SpatialToolbox-Windows-Interns), double click the respective folders to naviate to the necessary file: ```vuforia-spatial-edge-server/addons/vuforia-spatial-core-addon/blocks/fft```
    - Open the ```index.js``` file and on lines 66-68 replace the the text on the right hand side with your informated. **Ex.** On the right side of **BASEID**, type "Your Unique BaseID" (**Note.** make sure to include the quotes as these are all strings)
    - Once you update the file, make sure to save and then close out the file